RoHS: Details

 As an example, a radio is composed of a case, screws, washers, a circuit board, speakers, etc. The screws, washers, and case may each be made of homogenous materials, but the other components comprise multiple sub-components of many different types of material.
 For instance, a circuit board is composed of a bare printed circuit board (PCB), integrated circuits (IC), resistors, capacitors, switches, etc. A switch is composed of a case, a lever, a spring, contacts, pins, etc., each of which may be made of different materials.
 A contact might be composed of a copper strip with a surface coating.
 A loudspeaker is composed of a permanent magnet, copper wire, paper, etc.

 Everything that can be identified as a homogeneous material must meet the limit.
 So if it turns out that the case was made of plastic with 2,300 ppm (0.23%) PBB used as a flame retardant, then the entire radio would fail the requirements of the directive.

 In an effort to close RoHS 1 loopholes, in May 2006 the European Commission was asked to review two currently excluded product categories (monitoring and control equipment, and medical devices) for future inclusion in the products that must fall into RoHS compliance.
 In addition the commission entertains requests for deadline extensions or for exclusions by substance categories, substance location or weight.
 New legislation was published in the official journal in July 2011 which supersedes this exemption.

 Note that batteries are not included within the scope of RoHS.
-However, in Europe, batteries are under the European Commission's 1991 Battery Directive (91/157/EEC), which was recently increased in scope and approved in the form of the new battery directive, version 2003/0282 COD, which will be official when submitted to and published in the EU's Official Journal.
+However, in Europe, batteries are under the European Commission's 1991 Battery Directive (91/157/EEC), which was increased in scope and approved in the new battery directive, version 2003/0282 COD, which will be official when submitted to and published in the EU's Official Journal.
 While the first Battery Directive addressed possible trade barrier issues brought about by disparate European member states' implementation, the new directive more explicitly highlights improving and protecting the environment from the negative effects of the waste contained in batteries.
 It also contains a programme for more ambitious recycling of industrial, automotive, and consumer batteries, gradually increasing the rate of manufacturer-provided collection sites to 45% by 2016.
 It also sets limits of 5 ppm mercury and 20 ppm cadmium to batteries except those used in medical, emergency, or portable power-tool devices.
 Though not setting quantitative limits on quantities of lead, lead–acid, nickel, and nickel–cadmium in batteries, it cites a need to restrict these substances and provide for recycling up to 75% of batteries with these substances.
 There are also provisions for marking the batteries with symbols in regard to metal content and recycling collection information.

 The directive applies to equipment as defined by a section of the WEEE directive.
 The following numeric categories apply: